 If the Spider can not connect to an Iridium Satellite for a short period of time there will be a transmission delay.
-If the delay exceeds 120 seconds, the Satellite LED on the Spider 7 will turn off but the GPS LED will stay on to indicate that the unit still has a GPS lock.
-The Signal LED on the keypad will turn orange.
+If the delay exceeds 120 seconds, the GPS LED on the Spider 3 will turn orange.

 The Spider uses a queue and can store a maximum of 10 points, therefore even if the Spider is struggling to send position points, it can still add points to the queue as long as there is a GPS lock.
 Once the Satellite connection is re-established, the Satellite LED on the Spider will turn back on and the Signal LED on the keypad will turn green.